ampho-cms/ampho/doc/user_manual.rst

 Installation
 ------------

-To install latest version of the Ampho use one simple command:
+To install latest version of the Ampho, use one simple command:

 .. sourcecode:: text